IRC calls for immediate international pressure to prevent humanitarian tragedy in Rafah

 Israeli forces began airstrikes and ground operations after Hamas and other Palestinian armed groups launched a deadly attack on southern Israel on October 7, 2023, killing 1,200 people and taking over 200 hostages—many of whom remain captive.
 Israeli military operations have since caused catastrophic destruction and widespread death and displacement throughout Gaza, particularly in the north, killing more than 34,000 Palestinians and injuring more than 77,000 others.
 Up to 70% of those killed are said to be women and children.

 Israel’s blockade of food, water, fuel and essential medicines and supplies is inflicting immense suffering on Palestinians.
 Currently, 100% of Gazans are facing crisis levels of food insecurity—the highest share ever classified for any area or country.
-To date, there have been 28 reported deaths of children, along with a number of adult deaths, due to starvation and dehydration in Gaza.
+To date, 32 people, including 28 children, have died of malnutrition and dehydration at hospitals in Gaza.

 With 95% of Gazans lacking access to safe water and 1.7 million displaced into crowded settings, the IRC has warned of an imminent infectious disease outbreak in Gaza.
 Even with an immediate ceasefire, almost 12,000 people would lose their lives in Gaza as a result of disease.
 Nearly 90,000 could die of secondary health impacts alone should the conflict escalate further.

 Within the first six weeks of 2024, the Israeli military denied access to more than 50% of aid missions planned for north of Wadi Gaza and 25% for areas south of Wadi Gaza.
-Throughout April, an average of 187 trucks crossed into Gaza per day—about 37% of the pre-conflict aid delivery rates.
+Throughout April, an average of 186 trucks crossed into Gaza per day—about 37% of the pre-conflict aid delivery rates.
+The closure of the Rafah and Kerem Shalom Crossings is leading to severe shortages of fuel and threatening the continuity of humanitarian interventions.

-Aid delivery has been further constrained by the damage to roads, lack of fuel, and the displacement and death of more than 250 humanitarian aid workers, including over 180 U.N. staff.
+Aid delivery has been further constrained by the damage to roads, lack of fuel, and the displacement and death of at least 260 humanitarian aid workers, including over 190 U.N. staff.
 Gaza’s recovery after the fighting ends will depend on whether, and how intensely, Israel maintains its policy of preventing basic goods and services from entering Gaza.

 Learn more about the crisis in Palestine.